what taxes do i have to pay when i sell my house Oregon

 • If you’re in the military, special tax considerations might apply when selling your home, affecting your tax payments.

-• Realtors and buyers should be aware of any fees and trust guidelines involved in the transaction process.
+• Realtors and buyers should know any fees and trust guidelines involved in the transaction process.

-• Use a price calculator to estimate potential taxes on your estate sale profits accurately.
+• Use a price calculator to accurately estimate potential taxes on your estate sale profits.

 • Before finalizing a sale, an Oregon home equity tax consideration appraisal might be necessary for precise valuation.